temporalio/cli/docs/workflow/reset.md

 ---

+The `temporal workflow reset` command resets a [Workflow Execution](/workflows#workflow-execution).
-A reset allows the Workflow to be resumed from a certain point without losing your parameters or [Event History](https://docs.temporal.io/workflows/#event-history).
+A reset allows the Workflow to be resumed from a certain point without losing your parameters or [Event History](/workflows#event-history).

+Use the options listed below to change reset behavior.
+Make sure to write the command as follows:
+`temporal workflow reset [command options] [arguments]`

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.